 Second, while this rear tack storage can be quite handy, it can also be a huge safety hazard.
 After loading your final horse, the handler has very little room to maneuver inside the trailer.
 They are trapped between the horse and the wall of the rear tack area with no way to escape in an emergency.
 In the story above, the woman tried to secure her horse’s halter by reaching through the slatted sides, but this had disastrous results.

-Solution: As mentioned above, the SafeTack system was designed in response to this woman’s story.
+Double D Trailers’ SafeTack system was designed in response to this woman’s story.
 The tack area in a SafeTack trailer swings out like a second door.
 This allows your horse to load through a wider and much-less-scary opening.

 Even more importantly, Double D Trailers include an extra divider after the final horse.
 Once this is secure, the handler can safely walk up beside their horse to secure their halter with virtually no danger of being crushed.
-Once your horse is settled, you can swing the entire SafeTack compartment closed and close the second door for travel.
+Once your horse is settled, you can swing the entire SafeTack compartment closed, and then close the second door for travel.